lovac42/anki/difference.md

 This files list the difference between regular anki and this forked version.
 It also lists the different options in the Preferences's extra page.

+## Added today (861864770)
+Add an option in the add card window to open the browser with notes created today.

 ## Explain errors
 You obtain more detailled error message if a sync fail, and if you try do do a «Check database».